ameyer95/antidote-1/README.md

 ** If no `-i` argument (`label_index`) is specified, the first nominal data will be treated as label, while others are ignored
 ** If `-i` argument is used, the parser will look for the attribute specified as label, and treat other binary nominal values as booleans, ignoring others.

+## Questions?
+Please let me know if you have questions or would appreciate a walkthrough of the code.
+I will do my best to respond & help!